 What’s a “public charge”?

-A public charge is a determination made by the Department of Homeland Security that an immigrant applying for permanent resident status (green card) would become primarily dependent on government assistance upon approval, or, in other words, become a “public charge.”
-The public charge determination only applies to applications submitted on or after February 24, 2020 for those who are:
+A public charge is a determination made by the Department of Homeland Security that an immigrant applying for permanent resident status (green card) or admission to the U.S. would become primarily dependent on government assistance upon approval, or, in other words, become a “public charge.”
+The Trump administration previously expanded the definition of a “public charge” to include certain health coverage programs, but that rule is no longer in effect.

 Does enrollment in the Marketplace with premium tax credits count for a public charge determination?

+Currently, public charge determinations still apply to certain non-health-related public assistance programs, as well as institutional long-term care at government expense.
 Many immigrants are exempt from a public charge determination.
-Please see a qualified immigration lawyer or use the Keep Your Benefits Guide (available in English, Spanish, and Chinese) to check if you may be subject to a public charge determination.
+Please see a qualified immigration lawyer or use the Keep Your Benefits Guide (available in English, Spanish, and Chinese) to check if you may be subject to a public charge determination and what public programs are considered.
 The Guide is free and does not ask for any personal information.

 Other helpful resources: